Bose-Einstein Condensate on a Synthetic Topological Hall Cylinder: Calculations of BEC wavefunctions in the real space

-We solve the Hamiltonians $H_{q_y}$ or $H'_{q_y}$ to obtain the probability amplitude ($b_{n,m}^{q_y}$) of the constituent plane waves of the form, $b_{n,m}^{q_y}e^{i(q_y+ nK)y}\ket{m}$, whose superposition gives the BEC wavefunction in the real space.
-From the BEC wavefunction, we obtain the variations of the density and phase in the real space for each spin state.
-For example, density and phase are illustrated in Fig.~1C and Fig.~3B for a BEC at $q_y=0$ and $\delta_R=0$ (both are used for all the calculations in this section) in the ground band in Fig.~2B and Fig.~3C, respectively.
-In addition to the results for the ground band, here we also perform calculations for a BEC in the first excited band in Fig.~2B and Fig.~3C.
+We solve the eight-spin version (Appendix \ref{appendix::H_8spins}) of the Hamiltonians $H_{q_y}$ or $H'_{q_y}$ [see Eqs.~(\ref{H_Momentum}) and (\ref{An_RF})] to obtain the probability amplitude ($b_{n,m}^{q_y}$) of the constituent plane waves of the form $b_{n,m}^{q_y}e^{i(q_y+ nK)y}\ket{m}$, whose superposition gives the BEC wavefunction in the real space.
+From the wavefunction, we obtain the variations of the density and phase in the real space for each spin state.
+For example, we perform such calculations for a BEC at $q_y=0$ in the ground or first excited bands in two exemplary cases (in units of $\E_r$).
+(1) A band structure with band crossings at $\Omega_\text{R1}=2.3$, $\Omega_1=2.3$, and other Raman and microwave couplings obtained by the corresponding scaling relations.
+No RF couplings.
+(2) A band structure with gap opening at $\Omega_\text{R1}=2.3$, $\Omega_1=2.3$, $\Omega_\text{RF1}=0.8$, $\theta_\text{axial}=0$, and other Raman, microwave, and RF couplings obtained by the corresponding scaling relations (Appendix \ref{appendix::H_8spins}).
+The results shown below focus on spin states $\ket{1}$, $\ket{2}$, $\ket{3}$, and $\ket{4}$.

-Regarding Fig.~1C, we perform calculations using $\Omega = 2.3$ $E_r$, $\Omega_{1}=2.5$ $E_r$, $\Omega_{2}=3.4$ $E_r$, and $\varepsilon_0 = 2.4$ $E_r$, the same parameters as used in Fig.~2B.
-The calculated density and phase in the real space for each spin state are shown in Fig.~\ref{figs1}A and Fig.~\ref{figs1}B for a BEC in the ground and the first excited bands, respectively.
-The red line, green dashed line, blue circles and black squares respectively correspond to spin states $\ket{1}$, $\ket{2}$, $\ket{3}$, and $\ket{4}$.